DrK-Lo/lotterhoslabprotocols/dnaextractionqiagen.md

 bigimg: /img/qiagen.JPG
 ---

-This protocols has proven successful for rockfish (Sebastes), cod (Gadus morhua), and oysters (Crassostrea).
+This protocol has proven successful for rockfish (Sebastes), cod (Gadus morhua), and oysters (Crassostrea).

 # Materials and Equipment